Comparisons

 The basic math: what airlines charge in 2026

 Checked-bag fees in the US have crept upward almost every year since 2019.
-As of mid-2026, the headline numbers across the four largest US carriers look like this:
+As of mid-2026:

 What luggage shippers charge

-The main consumer shipping services (LugLess, Send My Bag, Luggage Free, and ShipGo) price by weight tier and distance, not by piece count.
-Typical 2026 ranges:
+The main consumer shipping services (LugLess, Send My Bag, Luggage Free, ShipGo) price by weight tier and distance:

 Three real scenarios, side by side

-Scenario A: One 35 lb checked bag, short domestic flight
+Scenario A: 35 lb checked bag, short domestic flight

 Scenario C: Golf clubs, regional flight

 Verdict: Ship it.
-Plus your clubs aren't on the carousel where everyone watches the head covers go missing.
+Plus your clubs aren't on the carousel.

 When shipping is genuinely cheaper

-- Sports gear: golf, skis, snowboard, surfboards, bikes.
-Airline oversize fees punish you.
+2. Sports gear: golf, skis, snowboard, surfboards, bikes.

 When you should just check the bag

-- You're a frequent flyer with bag-fee waivers from your status or credit card.
+2. You're a frequent flyer with bag-fee waivers.

-- You need the bag at the destination immediately.
-Shipping needs a 3–5 day window.
+4. You need the bag at the destination immediately.

 Hidden costs people forget

-- Pre-trip stress: "Did I exceed 50 lb?" is a feeling you can buy your way out of for $20 extra.
+• Pre-trip stress: "Did I exceed 50 lb?" is a feeling you can buy out of for $20 extra.

-- Pickup & drop-off: Most shippers offer free home pickup.
-If they don't, factor in the cost of getting to a drop-off point.
+• Pickup & drop-off: Most shippers offer free home pickup.

 The bottom line

 Shipping isn't always cheaper.
-But for bags over 50 lb, oversize gear, or trips with multiple legs, it almost always is — and the travel-day experience is genuinely better.
+But for bags over 50 lb, oversize gear, or multi-leg trips, it almost always is.
 Use the calculator on our homepage to run your specific numbers.

 Need to estimate a shipment?